ical4j/ical4j-serializer/README.md

 ### jCard - The JSON format for vCard

-As iCal4j includes a vCard object representation, it also makes sense to support JSON conversion of this object model. [jCard] provides a specification for converting JSON to/form vCard data.
+As iCal4j includes a vCard object representation, it also makes sense to support JSON conversion of this object model. [jCard] provides a specification for converting JSON to/from vCard data.

+### JSCard - A JSON representation for contact data

+[JSCard] provides a specification for converting JSON to/from vCard data.

 ### Schema.org - shared vocabulary for structured Web content